The complete guide to corporate mileage reimbursement

 • Trips must have a primarily business purpose.
 If an employee has simply bolted a business errand onto a personal trip, that doesn’t qualify for reimbursement.

-Top Tip: Use the provided by the Canadian Revenue Agency to determine this.
+Top Tip: Use the definitions provided by the Canadian Revenue Agency to determine this.
 The CRA has issued a clear definition on what constitutes reimbursements, stating that the amount must be fully accounted for by the person receiving the payment.

 " "